uwescience/DSSG-website-template/README.md

 * Some colors and fonts are set in the [`.css file`](https://github.com/uwescience/DSSG-website-template/blob/master/public/css/hyde.css)

 * The theme that we are using is called [Hyde](https://github.com/poole/hyde): you can read more details about it below.
 Feel free to use a different theme ([gh-pages themes](https://pages.github.com/themes/), [Jekyll themes](https://jekyllthemes.io/)), but you will have to figure out how to change it on your own.
-There are some options to make some of the content executable using the [JupyterBook](https://jupyterbook.org/intro.html) template.
-[Minima](https://jekyll.github.io/minima/about/) is another very simplistic theme which can include a blog and be adapted as you wish.
+[Minima](https://jekyll.github.io/minima/about/) is very simplistic theme which can include a blog and be adapted as you wish.

+* There are some options to integrate executable notebooks with [JupyterBook](https://jupyterbook.org/intro.html) or [Quarto](https://quarto.org/).
+Remember that the goal of this website is to be accessible a broad audience, so the front content should not include code.

-* If you do not want to rush, make your writings visible on the website, you can work in a fork, or simply work on a markdown file which you can share with your teammates for review (check out [https://hackmd.io/](https://hackmd.io/) for collaborative markdown editing for up to 4 people)).
+* If you do not want to rush to make your writings visible on the website, you can work in a fork, or simply work on a markdown file which you can share with your teammates for review (check out [https://hackmd.io/](https://hackmd.io/) for collaborative markdown editing for up to 4 people)).